zarstensen/obsidian-obsimat-plugin/README.md

 Solve equations using the `Solve LaTeX expression` command.
 To solve a system of equations, place them in a `align` or `cases` environment separated by latex newlines (`\\\\`).

-The solution domain can be restricted for system of equations in the solve equation modal, see the [relevant sympy documentation](https://docs.sympy.org/latest/modules/sets.html#module-sympy.sets.fancysets) for a list of possible values.[^lmat-solve-domain]
+The solution domain can be restricted for system of equations in the solve equation modal, see the [relevant Sympy documentation](https://docs.sympy.org/latest/modules/sets.html#module-sympy.sets.fancysets) for a list of possible values.[^lmat-solve-domain]
 Restrict the solution domain of a single equation with [symbol assumptions](#symbol-assumptions) on the free symbols.

-[^lmat-solve-domain]: The default solution domain for systems of equations can be set via. the `domain` key in the `domain` table in an `lmat` environment.
+[^lmat-solve-domain]: The default solution domain for systems of equations can be set via.
+The `domain` key in the `domain` table in an `lmat` environment.

 <!-- TODO: update this one so it has a set solution (sin for example with a periodic solution domain) -->